 - Sizes are based on width and projection (how much it expands the breast off the chest wall).

-- Textures are either smooth or rough/textured surface.
+- Textures are either a smooth or rough, textured surface.

 - Shape is either round or anatomic (teardrop).

-- Profiles are low, medium or high.
-Depends on the base diameter and projection.
+- Profiles are low, medium, or high depending on the base diameter and projection.

 - Fillers are either silicone or saline.

 After extensive research, the FDA (U. S. Food and Drug Administration) has approved both saline and silicon filling substances for breast implants.
 Solid silicone rubber is used for the shell of the implant and it is either a smooth or textured covering.
 Before placement of breast implants, a woman’s breasts should be fully developed.
 Saline implants are approved by the FDA for woman at least 18 years of age, while silicone implants are approved for woman at least 22 years of age.

 This is your time to get to know Dr. Stiller and the staff at Linea.
 Be sure to convey your goals and expectations for the surgical procedure.
 Dr. Stiller will evaluate your medical health and explain the surgical technique of breast augmentation.

 All of your questions related to the procedure will be answered as thoroughly as possible.
 A breast examination will be performed assessing the quality of your skin and breast tissue.
 If you have breasts that sag, a breast lift may be Dr. Stiller’s recommendation.